RIM shares slide further as investor fears mount

 * Investors fear further decline in BlackBerry sales

-"You would have expected the C$10 level to have provided pretty strong support, but if it cracks through that it’s really hard to say where this decline will stop," said Picardo.

-The Waterloo, Ontario-based company's announcement last Tuesday that it had hired bankers to commence a strategic review has so far done little to quell investor concerns about RIM's prospects, and the stock has fallen nearly 15 percent in the past week alone.
+The Waterloo, Ontario-based company's announcement last Tuesday that it had hired bankers to commence a strategic review has so far done little to quell investor fears about Research In Motion's prospects and the stock has fallen nearly 15 percent in the past week alone.

-"Technically it’s not looking good at all," said Don Vialoux a research analyst at Horizon Investment Management.
-"It trades well below its 20-, 50-, and 200-day moving averages and has given no indication of trying to bottom as of yet.”

 ($1=$1.04 Canadian)